Ed Drewett

-Edward James Drewett (born 1 April 1988) is a British singer and songwriter who is best known for his contributions and collaborations with acts such as One Direction, Little Mix, Jonas Blue, The Wanted, Olly Murs, and SG Lewis.
+Edward James Drewett (born 1 April 1988) is a British singer and songwriter who is best known for his contributions and collaborations with acts such as Teddy Swims, One Direction, Little Mix, Jonas Blue, The Wanted, Olly Murs, SG Lewis, and Westlife.

 Early life

 Drewett left school at age 16 and went to a performing arts college in Charlton, south-east London.
 He proceeded to attend vocal college BIMM in west London the following year.

 Career

 2009–present: Songwriting

 In 2009 he signed with leading worldwide publishers Warner/Chappell Music.
 Later that year he signed his first record deal with Virgin Records and was featured on Professor Green's hit single "I Need You Tonight", which charted at number three.
 In 2010 Drewett had his first number-one hit single as a writer.
 The song "All Time Low" for UK band The Wanted topped the UK charts in July that year.
 "Lightning" and the multi-platinum hit "Glad You Came" followed in 2011.
 "Glad You Came" was by far the biggest with over 4 million in worldwide sales.
 It was Drewett's second UK number 1 hit single.
 The song also hit massive success in the US achieving a Top 3 hit single on the Billboard Hot 100 a Number 1 on US iTunes Chart and number 1 on Billboard's Pop Songs chart based on Nielsen BDS-based radio airplay.

 In 2012 Drewett co-wrote three songs which featured on Olly Murs' double platinum album Right Place Right Time.
 The tracks were "What a Buzz", "The One", and the 2013 UK Top 5 single for Olly, "Dear Darlin'".
 Dear Darlin was voted by Capital FM listeners as their favourite Olly Murs song.

 In 2013/14/15 Drewett lent his talents to writing for X-Factor winners One Direction.
 The first song was "Best Song Ever", the lead single from their 2013 album, Midnight Memories and the title song for their movie, This Is Us.
 He co-wrote two other hit singles for the British group, "Steal My Girl" and their most recent single, "History".